Buy property in Greece: Golden Visa guide (2026)

 Can foreigners buy property in Greece?

-The one exception involves border regions and certain islands near Turkey, where non-EU nationals may need approval from the Ministry of Defence.
-This applies to a limited number of areas and does not affect the vast majority of property purchases in Athens, Thessaloniki, the Cyclades, the Peloponnese, or Crete.
-Your legal counsel will confirm whether a specific property falls within a restricted zone during the due diligence phase.
+The one exception is in border areas and some islands close to Turkey, where non-EU nationals might require authorization from the Ministry of Defence.
+It is only applicable in certain regions, and is not applicable to the majority of property acquisitions in Athens, Thessaloniki, the Cyclades, the Peloponnese or Crete.
+When conducting the Due Diligence, your legal representative will let you know if the property is within a restricted zone or not.

 Greece Golden Visa investment tiers explained

 Tier 1 covers the highest-demand areas: central Athens (within the municipality boundaries), Mykonos, and Santorini.
-These are the most competitive property markets in Greece, with strong rental yields driven by tourism and international demand.
-The EUR 800,000 threshold reflects both market reality and the government's intent to attract substantial investment into these premium zones.
+They are the most competitive markets in Greece and come some of the highest rental yields with tourist traffic and international demand.
+The EUR 800,000 figure is based on the market reality and the Government's desire to be able to draw significant investment in these high-end areas.

 Tier 2 encompasses most of the rest of Greece, including popular destinations like Thessaloniki, Crete, Rhodes, Corfu, the Peloponnese, and Athens suburbs outside the central municipality.
-At EUR 400,000, this tier remains competitive with other European Golden Visa programmes while opening access to areas with significant growth potential and lower entry costs per square metre.
+This level is competitive with other European Golden Visa programmes, at EUR 400,000, and provides access to markets with significant growth potential and lower entry costs per square metre.

-Tiers 3 and 4, at EUR 250,000, are the most affordable entry points.
-Commercial-to-residential conversions involve purchasing a commercial property (such as an office or warehouse) and converting it to residential use.
+Tiers 3 and 4, at EUR 250,000, are the cheapest entry points.
+Commercial-to-residential conversions involve buying a commercial property (such as an office or warehouse) and converting it to residential use.
 Heritage restorations involve listed or historically significant buildings.
-Both routes require renovation and conversion work, which adds cost and complexity beyond the purchase price, but they offer the lowest qualifying threshold for the Golden Visa.
+Both routes require renovation and conversion work, which adds cost and complexity over and above the purchase price, but they offer the lowest qualifying threshold for the Golden Visa.

 How to buy property in Greece: step-by-step process

-The Greek property purchase process is well-established and follows a clear legal framework.
+The entire procedure for the purchase of a Greek property is well organized and very structured.
 From initial search to title deed registration, the process typically takes two to four months, though Golden Visa processing adds approximately three months after the property transaction is completed.

-- Engage a lawyer.
-Greek law does not require a lawyer for property purchases, but it is strongly advised for foreign buyers.
-Your lawyer conducts title searches, verifies building permits, checks for encumbrances, and ensures the property qualifies for Golden Visa purposes if applicable.
+2. Engage a lawyer.
+Unlike the law in many countries, a lawyer is not a requirement for a purchase of property in Greece, but highly recommended for foreign purchasers.
+Your lawyer does title searches, verifies building permits, looks for encumbrances and ensures it is appropriate for Golden Visa if relevant.

-- Property search and due diligence.
+3. Property search and due diligence.
 Identify properties that meet your investment and lifestyle criteria.
-For Golden Visa applicants, confirm the property meets the minimum investment and size requirements for its tier.
+If a Golden Visa applicant, ensure that the investment that is proposed within the selected property and the property size qualify for the chosen Golden Visa category.

-- Title search and legal checks.
-Your lawyer verifies clean title, confirms no outstanding debts or liens, checks planning permissions, and reviews the property's legal status at the Land Registry or Cadastre.
+5. Title search and legal checks.
+Your lawyer will verify clean title, confirm that there are none outstanding debts and/or liens, planning permissions and the legal status of the property at the Land Registry/Cadastre.

-- Golden Visa application (if applicable).
+8. Golden Visa application (if applicable).
 With the registered deed and proof of investment, your lawyer submits the Golden Visa application to the Greek immigration authority.
-Processing takes approximately three months.
+The processing of this takes about three months.

-The entire process from property identification to Golden Visa approval typically takes five to seven months.
+The entire procedure – from the identification of the property until the issuance of the Golden Visa – usually lasts for five to seven months.
 Buyers who have their AFM, bank account, and legal team in place before arriving in Greece can complete the property transaction within a few weeks of selecting a property.

 Full cost breakdown for buying property in Greece